Even though you have plenty to do in the third trimester, you will want to make time to pack your hospital bag.

 The easiest way to pack your hospital bag is to pack everything that you can go without using those last weeks, and then write everything else down and place it on top of your bag for you to pack right before you leave!

 This way you won’t rush out of the house without your toothbrush or phone charger.
 To make things easier, I separated the list into three parts: the essentials, things to pack before you leave, and things that are good to have but not totally necessary.
+Dad and baby do not need much in their bags, but we will cover that too.

 ESSENTIALS FOR YOUR HOSPITAL BAG